FinndropStudios/TYPO3-docker-boilerplate/README.md

 ## Further information

 This boilerplate was designed just for developmet purposes. *We recommend not to use it in production environment!* In this boilerplate ssh will be activated and the whole environment is set to `development`.
 There are no plans to change this in future, because we really just need this boilerplate for development.

-## ToDos

-Add installers for npm

 ## Credits